Shuttle/shuttle-esb/message-handler-factory.md

 IMessageHandler GetHandler(object message);
 ```

-The method will return a new or pooled message handler for the message.
+The method will return a new or pooled [MessageHandler] for the message.
 If the message handler's `IsReusable` returns `true` the message handler will be pooled and re-used upon release.

 ### ReleaseHandler